legendarycode3/vending-machine-smart-contract/README.md

 The contract leverages blockchain technology to provide transparent transactions, automated payment processing, immutable inventory tracking, and secure ownership controls.

 ****Project Objectives:**** </br>
-The primary objectives of this project are:
+The primary objectives of this project are: </br>
+* Enable users to purchase.

 ## 📌 Features